Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 ## Getting familiar with the asset editor

-First, you will be greeted by three buttons:
+First, you will be greeted by two buttons:
-- First one ('Load Assets From File System') uses your browser's file system access API (if available) to let you load ~~and save~~ from your hard disk directly.
-(Note that this method was superseded by the second one as it has far fewer drawbacks.)
-- Second one ('Load Assets From Local Development Server') loads the definitions from your local asset server, but saving changes downloads a zip file, which you will need to extract and place its contents into the correct spot manually. **This is the preferred method**
+- First one ('Load Assets From Local Development Server') loads the definitions from your local asset server, but saving changes downloads a zip file, which you will need to extract and place its contents into the correct spot manually. **This is the preferred method**
-- Third one ('Load Assets From Official Link') loads assets from the stable version, not requiring you to run your own asset server, but also not allowing the creation of new asset fully.
+- Second one ('Load Assets From Official Link') loads assets from the stable version, not requiring you to run your own asset server, but also not allowing the creation of new asset fully.

-For the sake of this tutorial, we will assume you will pick the second button.
+For the sake of this tutorial, we will assume you will pick the first button.

 The asset editor screen itself consists of three tabs in the default configuration.
 From left to right:
 - the items tab - used for equipping and editing assets (editing an asset changes the tab to the layer management tab)